Mixed Seed Bark

 Mixed Seed Cookies

-Exactly the same ingredients, but shaped into cookies.
-Same recipe, two looks; funky bark and cute cookies.
+The cookies are made with the exact same recipe, using the exact same ingredients.
+They are just shaped differently.
+Same recipe, two looks; funky messy bark, or tidy cute cookies?
 Mix and match, everyone will love both.
 Instructions for baking the cookies are included.

 Super Seeds Gerbs is absolutely fantastic.
 7 seeds all in equal parts.
 Super fresh and well priced.
 Most importantly, they are highly nutritious.
 So nutritious you can have them for breakfast too.
 Very priced too!
 Think of what you can do with this wonderful mixed beside this mixed seed bark: throw it in smoothies, overnight oats, cookies, energy bites, muffins, salads, and much more.
 I make sure to always have some on hand.
 Store them in the refrigerator after opening, for maximum freshness.